Ishany-coder/Ishany-coder/README.md

 - Real-time driver feedback and sensor-based adjustments
 - Advanced drivetrain design (differential swerve)
 - Launching a real-world robotics product
 - Mentorship and collaboration across teams
+- Custom website builds for robotics and personal projects

 ---

 ## 💡 Fun Fact

-I believe robotics is the perfect mix of creativity, engineering, and teamwork.
-Every project is a new challenge—and I love every part of it.
+I believe robotics and web development are both about creativity, engineering, and user experience.
+Every project is a new opportunity to invent something useful, smart, and cool.

 ---